Aliza-03/Aliza-03/README.md

-## 👋 Hi, I’m Aliza!
+## 👋 Hey, I’m Aliza!
-I'm a final-year Computer Science student based in Islamabad, Pakistan, with a passion for blending technology and creativity to solve meaningful problems.
+I'm a final-year Computer Science student based in Islamabad, Pakistan, with a passion for blending technology and creativity to solve meaningful problems.My journey revolves around building intuitive digital experiences and exploring new horizons in data science, cybersecurity, and software development.

 ## 🚀 What I Do
-Developer: I create web and mobile applications using technologies like React, React Native, Flask, and Python.
+As a Developer: I create web and mobile applications using technologies like React, React Native, Flask, and Python.
 My work focuses on sleek designs, user-friendly interfaces, and impactful solutions.
-As an Aspiring Data Scientist: I enjoy diving into data, building machine learning models, and creating interactive dashboards for analytics.
-My recent projects explore clustering, classification, and prediction techniques.
+As an apiring Data Scientist: I’m diving deep into data analysis, machine learning, and creating interactive dashboards.
+My recent projects focus on clustering, classification, and predictive modeling.
-#### Cybersecurity Enthusiast:
-I’ve started my journey in ethical hacking, completing beginner challenges on TryHackMe and working on exciting projects like client-server encryption models.
-## 🌟 Projects I’m Proud Of
-MedTrove: A mobile app addressing affordable healthcare by offering cost-effective medication alternatives, drug interaction checkers, and secure donations.
+As a CyberSecurity Enthusiast I’m currently exploring ethical hacking and recently completed beginner challenges on TryHackMe.
+I'm passionate about securing digital systems and learning more about encryption and security models.
+Currently working on PhishGuard to filter through and detect phishing emails.

 ## 💡 Why I Do It
 My goal is to use technology to make a difference—whether that’s by improving accessibility to healthcare, advancing machine learning applications, or securing systems in the digital world.